subvertnormality/mosaic/README.md

 ##### Adding Custom Devices

-Once you've copied the stock device configuration files into the `data > mosaic > config` folder, you can also personalize these configurations to better suit your setup.
+Once you've copied the stock device configuration files into the `data > mosaic > config` folder, you can also personalise these configurations to better suit your setup.
 This is particularly useful for setting common defaults like the MIDI output device.

-You can customize Mosaic to perfectly align with your studio setup by configuring it to work seamlessly with your specific devices.
+You can customise Mosaic to perfectly align with your studio setup by configuring it to work seamlessly with your specific devices.
 If your device is not included in the standard configuration, create a .json file named after your device in the `dust > mosaic > config` folder.
 Populate this file using a config file customised to match your device's MIDI specifications.
 You can create, load and edit midi device config files using the [Mosaic Config Creator](https://subvertnormality.github.io/mosaic/config_creator.html).

 ##### Mods and Software Devices